Budgeting for Knowledge Translation

 By Carly Leggett

-In my previous post on writing knowledge translation into a grant proposal, I highlighted the importance of outlining how you intend to pay for your knowledge translation activities in your grant application.
-But the dirty secret I didn’t share?
+In our previous post on writing knowledge translation into a grant proposal, we highlighted the importance of outlining how you intend to pay for your knowledge translation activities in your grant application.
+But the dirty secret we didn’t share?
 This is a lot easier said than done.

 Consider Your Scale